Why am I not losing weight?

-In one of our MOB bootcamp workshops last week, a woman in her mid-twenties looked at me with a long face:
+In one of our workshops last week, a woman in her mid-twenties who was following a losing weight regime looked at me with a long face:

 “I work so hard on eating healthily but basically, if I go out for a night on the town, I undo all that hard work in just a few hours, don’t I?“

 It’s true.
-Whatever our drinking habits, alcohol is not our friend when it comes to diet and exercise.
-The underlying reason is that our body processes alcohol as a poison.
+Whatever our drinking habits, alcohol is not our friend when it comes to exercise and losing weight.
+The underlying reason is that our body processes alcohol as poison.
 Unlike a donut, which at least has carbohydrates and fats which our body is fully equipped to process and use, our body has nowhere to store alcohol and it must be expelled.
 It affects our bodies in multiple ways, all of which can affect our fitness and weight.

 The minute you have that first G&T it starts messing with your delicate system of blood sugar control, leading to an evening of fluctuating energy as your blood sugar rises and falls.
 Your craving for fatty and carb-heavy foods comes as your blood sugar levels dip low at the end of the night.

 …and glug coke the next day?

 Those bouncing blood sugar levels and the dehydration caused by booze continue the following day (and even the day after that), making it harder to choose healthy foods.
 A recent YouGov survey found that a night of drinking could lead you to consume 6,300 calories more than you normally would in the next 24 hours.
 That’s three days’ worth of food!
 You could be gaining 2lbs every time you overdo it on the weekend.

 But I eat fresh green food, so that helps with losing weight, right?